+are still in control.
+Returning after 30 years to enforce waste processing and dumping at Pendrathen is proof that nothing has changed and bad planning decisions are still being made.
+We need to break with the past and start making decisions in a completely different way on the basis of what is best for the whole community - not what is best for local business.
 The old Secondary School could provide a great opportunity to address this need.
 It could serve The Five Islands School, local business and our Council by becoming our own FE type Technical College housing a number of trades and research facilities in a multiple classroom setting which would be able to provide and promote education, design, research, innovation, and winter conference facilities that the whole community could benefit from.
-Demolishing that very valuable building could therefore be a massive mistake and a missed opportunity to kickstart a new future for Scilly based upon Higher Education and the research of new ideas by a new generation of free-thinking individuals.
+Demolishing that very valuable building could therefore be a massive mistake and a missed opportunity to kickstart a new future for Scilly based upon Higher Education and the research of new ideas by a new generation of freethinking individuals.
 The Council has indicated the beginning of a process of catapulting Scilly into the new technological age but without the means to deliver that future in practical terms it will fail or even worse open up Scilly to high powered and dominant commercial exploitation.
 Other countries have completely different education pathways to producing more expert workers and planners.
 No plan exists to raise the performance levels of local management in Scilly.
 Scilly has always had problems in this area of educational expertise and skills.
 Scilly's business sector is years behind the times as is the IOSSCo.
 This community has so many problems that need resolving that unless a new way forward is found to improve expertise and decision - making in the face of vested interests and a lack of local democratic rights and accountability then Scilly will be stuck in the same old rut for ever more making one mistake after another and wasting millions of pounds worth of grants.
-The old Secondary School is vital to the development of various educational and research skill sets in the future and must not be demolished.
-Its uses are many and its classroom structure equivalent to an FE College and Technology Centre cannot be provided by any other building on St.Mary's.
-The fact that the decision has been made to demolish this vital building without proper consideration also proves this Council's inability to develop or manage a forward-looking vision for this community.
+The old Secondary School is In relation to the respondents comments on Council decision-making then it is noted that these opinions are not related or relevant to the scope and remit of a Local Plan.